The second Richmond Celebrates Scotiabank Hockey Day in Canada has been set for the new Family Day holiday next February.

 The remaining $69,000 needed to put the event on is expected to come from external sources, such as ticket and sponsorship revenues.

-Other attractions on the day, which will be broadcast nationally on CBC, will include a road hockey tournament on the oval’s riverfront plaza, a special appearance by Montreal Canadiens legend Guy Lafleur and a performance by the Canucks’ house band, Odds.
+Other attractions on the day, which will be broadcast nationally on CBC, will include a road hockey tournament on the oval’s riverfront plaza, a special appearance by Montreal Canadiens legend Guy Lafleur.

-Richmond Celebrates Scotiabank Hockey Day in Canada will take place February 9, 2013.
+Richmond Celebrates Scotiabank Hockey Day in Canada takes place Feb.
+9, 2013.